ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar field of offset values.
-The values will be in model distance units perpendicular to the boundary of the part.
+The values are in model distance units perpendicular to the boundary of the part.

 .. note::
     An isosurface created in this field would mimic the part boundary, but at the offset